 Less than three days later, the account was deleted from my credit bureau report and I later received letters from the issuer confirming the completed investigation and favorable decision.
 I was happy that the case was finally resolved but disappointed with the amount of my time and effort expended to reach this conclusion.
 I was conservative on my estimate of a minimum of eight hours lost to the process.

 This was my first case of identity theft and while I hadn’t expected it to be pleasant, I assumed the process for victims would be as painless as possible.
-I’d anticipated a smooth process because I’ve been in banking for 19 years and now as a consultant, I’ve seen many different operational processes that work well.
+I’d anticipated a smooth process because I’ve been in banking for more than 20 years and now as a consultant, I’ve seen many different operational processes that work well.
 We’ve also been involved in helping clients evaluate and improve enterprise-wide fraud programs, so I know what good looks like.

 In my case, the pain was exacerbated by a lack of proper handling by my issuer, making for a truly miserable and time-intensive experience.